Wisdom0063/afitest/README.md

 - `resources/application-dev.properties` - Contains application properties when using an actual database
 - `resources/application-test.properties` - Contains application properties when using an in-memory database and also use for testing
 - `resources/error.properties` - It contains templates for error messages.
-- `resources/static/main.js` - Reactjs static file compiled and transpiled with webpack
+- `resources/static/main.js` - Reactjs static file compiled and transpiled with webpack and babel
 - `resources/template/index.html` - The root html file that loads the main.js file
-- `resources/notification.properties` - It contains templates for notification messages.

 - `test/` - contains unit and integration tests

 - `pom.xml` - contains all the project dependencies